Dobupal 75 mg tablets

 venlafaxine

-Dobupal is an antidepressant that belongs to a group of medications called serotonin and norepinephrine reuptake inhibitors (SNRIs).
-This group of medications is used to treat depression and other conditions such as anxiety disorders.
-The exact mechanism of how antidepressants work is not fully understood, but they may help increase levels of serotonin and norepinephrine in the brain.
+Dobupal is an antidepressant that belongs to a group of medicines called serotonin and norepinephrine reuptake inhibitors (SNRIs).
+This group of medicines is used to treat depression and other conditions such as anxiety disorders.
+It is not fully understood how antidepressants work, but they may help to increase the levels of serotonin and norepinephrine in the brain.

 Dobupal is a treatment for adults with depression.
-Properly treating depressive disorders is important to help you feel better.
-If left untreated, your condition may not go away or may worsen and become more difficult to treat.
+Treating depressive disorders adequately is important to help you feel better.
+If left untreated, your condition may not disappear or may worsen and become more difficult to treat.

 Consult your doctor or pharmacist before starting to take Dobupal:

-Dobupal may cause restlessness or difficulty sitting or staying still during the first few weeks of treatment.
-You should consult your doctor if this occurs.
+Dobupal may cause a feeling of restlessness or difficulty sitting or standing still during the first few weeks of treatment.
+You should consult your doctor if this happens to you.

-Some medications in the group to which Dobupal belongs (called ISRS/IRSN) may cause sexual dysfunction symptoms (see section 4).
+Some medicines in the same group as Dobupal (called SSRIs/SNRIs) may cause symptoms of sexual dysfunction (see section 4).
 In some cases, these symptoms persist after stopping treatment.

 Do not drink alcohol during treatment with Dobupal, as it may cause extreme fatigue and unconsciousness.
-Taking it with certain medications and/or alcohol may worsen symptoms of depression and other conditions, such as anxiety disorders.
+Taking it with certain medicines and/or alcohol may worsen the symptoms of depression and other conditions, such as anxiety disorders.

-If you are depressed and/or have anxiety disorders, you may sometimes have thoughts of harming yourself or committing suicide.
-These thoughts may increase when starting to take antidepressants, as all these medications take time to work, usually two weeks or more.
+If you are depressed and/or have an anxiety disorder, you may sometimes have thoughts of harming yourself or suicide.
+These thoughts may increase when you first start taking antidepressants, as all these medicines take time to work, usually about two weeks, but sometimes longer.
 These thoughts may also occur when your dose is reduced or during the interruption of treatment with Dobupal.

-You may find it helpful to tell a close family member or friend that you are depressed or have an anxiety disorder, and ask them to read this leaflet.
-You can also ask them to tell you if they think your depression or anxiety is getting worse, or if they are concerned about changes in your behavior.
+You may find it helpful to tell a relative or close friend that you are depressed or have an anxiety disorder and ask them to read this leaflet.
+You can also ask them to tell you if they think your depression or anxiety is getting worse, or if they are worried about changes in your behavior.

 Dry mouth